Tim3Game/altlife-site/helpPages/resources.md

 * etc.

 ### Wood
-Wood can be gathered from the woodcutting job.
-Wood can be used to create various items such as:
+Unrefined Wood can be gathered from the woodcutting job.
+Refined Wood can be used to create various items such as:

 * Guns
 * Tools